osate/osate2/org.osate.help/markdown/OSATEUserGuide.md

 ## Analyzing Models

 Once you have a system model, you can use OSATE to analyze the model to confirm that the design meets your intended criteria.
 In this section we run a latency analysis over the end-to-end flows of a system.
+This section is not meant to be a tutorial on using any specific analysis, but instead is demonstration of

+* How to execute a typical analysis over a model.
+* Typical ways an analysis may report results.

 > **Example**
 >